Chemical Theory, Models, and Computational Methods (CTMC)

 - EAGER, RAPID or RAISE proposals (must discuss with a Program Officer before submission)

-The Chemical Theory, Models, and Computational Methods Program supports the discovery and development of theoretical and computational methods or models to address a range of chemical challenges, with emphasis on emerging areas of chemical research.
+The Chemical Theory, Models, and Computational Methods (CTMC) Program supports the discovery and development of theoretical and computational methods or models to address a range of chemical challenges, with emphasis on emerging areas of chemical research.
 Proposals that focus on established theoretical or computational approaches should involve innovations that substantially broaden their applicability.
 Areas of interest include, but are not limited to, electronic structure, quantum reaction dynamics, theoretical/computational spectroscopy, statistical mechanics, molecular dynamics and simulation, and modeling techniques for isolated molecular systems and systems in complex environments.
 Areas of application span the full range of chemical systems from single molecules to mesoscopic aggregates.
 Proposals that develop approaches to bridge multiple spatial or temporal scales are welcome.
 Despite the diverse application areas, the goal of the program is to support the development of new theoretical and computational methodologies that are broadly applicable to a range of challenging chemical problems.
 The CTMC Program is interested in fundamental areas of chemical research that are difficult or impossible to address using current synthetic, experimental, and/or computational methodologies.

 We also encourage proposals that develop innovative computational and theoretical approaches to exploring the chemical basis of life; proposals that involve novel approaches based on machine learning or other data-enabled methods with broad applicability to significant chemical problems; proposals focused on theory and approaches to advancing molecular science where novel quantum mechanical effects play an important role; proposals on quantum information science (QIS) that either focus on applying QIS concepts to theoretical and computational chemistry or on developing quantum algorithms for chemical systems.